positron1/amlb/README.md

 ## Background

+This repo is a suite of automated machine learn(autoML) frameworks in python.
+It provides benchmarking with open source autoML frameworks.

 ### Any optional sections

 ## Install

-0. install anaconda or miniconda
+- Install anaconda or miniconda

-1. copy all content in the directory
+- Copy/clone all content in this repo
-2. set up environment
+- Set up environment with yml file
+  $ cd framework
   $ conda env create -f autosklearn.yml
-3. activate environment:
+- activate environment:
-  $ conda activate autosklearn
+  \$ conda activate autosklearn
-4. check you data directectory is as defined in autobench_*py files
+- check you data directectory is as defined in autobench\_\*py files
-5. test run
+- test run
   $ cd automl
   $ bash run.sh

 ## Usage

 ### Input and output files
-list of input:
-autobench_intervaltarget.py

 ### Examples of run open source automated machine learning frameworks